 As well as regular culture conditions, extreme environmental conditions for light and temperature are available for various types of experiments.
-Three chambers (3.4 m2 each) that can control CO2 and humidity in addition to temperature and light (max 70,000 lux) conditions are available.
-A tissue culture rack with dimming LEDs and pulse-width modulation controllers are used for algae culture which are exposed to precise light concentrations.
+Three chambers (3.4 m each) that can control CO, and humidity in addition to temperature and light (max 70,000 lux) conditions are also available.
+Furthermore, a tissue culture rack with dimming LEDs and pulse-width modulation controllers are used for algae cultures which are exposed to precise light concentrations.
 Autotrophic and heterotrophic culture devices are also available for researchers using cyanobacteria, algae, and cultured flowering plant cells.
 Aseptic experiments can be performed in an aseptic room with clean benches and a safety cabinet.
-Several analytical instruments including two flow cytometry systems and a DUAL-PAM, for DNA content and chlorophyll fluorescent measuring, respectively, are also available.
-In addition, a liquid handling system for fully automated in situ hybridization of sections of up to 60 glass slides simultaneously is also provided.
+In addition, several analytical instruments, that include two flow cytometry systems and a DUAL-PAM, for DNA content and chlorophyll fluorescent measuring, respectively, are also available.
+On top of this, a liquid handling system for fully automated in situ hybridization of sections of up to 60 glass slides simultaneously is also provided.

-A 386-m2 experimental farm next to the institute building of the Myodaiji area is maintained for Japanese morning glory and related Ipomoea species, several carnivorous plants, the castor bean, and other flowering plants that must be cultivated outdoors.
-Three heated greenhouses (44, 44, and 45 m2) are used for the sensitive carnivorous plants and several aquatic ferns.
-Four air-conditioned greenhouses (4, 6, 9, and 9 m2) with air-conditioning are provided for the cultivation of rice Oryza sp., Lotus japonica and other related legume species, as well as Japanese morning glory mutant lines.
-Two air-conditioned greenhouses (9 and 18 m2) with air-conditioning meet the P1P physical containment level and are available for experiments using transgenic plants.
-The Plant Culture Laboratory also maintains a 46 m2 building with a storage area and workspace.
-Part of this building is used for rearing of the orchid mantis and the Japanese rhinoceros beetle and the common grass yellow butterfly.
+A 386-m experimental farm next to the NIBB Myodaiji area building is maintained for Japanese morning glories and related Ipomoea species, several carnivorous plants, the castor bean, and other flowering plants that must be cultivated outdoors.
+Three heated greenhouses (44, 44, and 45 m) are used for the sensitive carnivorous plants and a periodical mass-flowering plant, Strobilanthes flexicaulis.
+Four airconditioned greenhouses (4, 6, 9, and 9 m) are provided for the cultivation of Japanese morning glories and several carnivorous plants.
+Two air-conditioned greenhouses (9 and 18 m2) meet the P1P physical containment level and are available for experiments using transgenic rice plants, Japanese morning glories, as well as carnivorous plants.
+The Plant Culture Laboratory also maintains a 46 m building with a storage area and workspace.
+Part of this building is used for the rearing of Japanese rhinoceros beetles and the common grass yellow butterfly.